mario6385/Among-us-4/README.md

 -----------------------------
 ## What happened when this update
-- my sister has tried to remove all roles(but not sheriff). however, she allowed to play less than 2 roles.
+- my sister removed all roles at next version(but not sheriff).
 ------------------------------
 # Other update plan
+Season 9\
+new roles: Visionary, Analyst, Oracle, Snitch, Assassin\
-Season 9
+Season 10\
-new roles: Visionary, Analyst, Oracle, Snitch, Assassin Season 10 new roles: Framer, Hypnotist, Guesser, Phantom, Cultist Season 11 new modifier: Deseased, Flash
+new roles: Framer, Hypnotist, Guesser, Phantom, Cultist\
+Season 11\
+new modifier: Deseased, Flash\
 ## Team "town of roles" member
 ### mario6385(leader)
 person who added roles